Get help now Make a donation

 Coping with difficult feelings

 Trying to manage your hoarding can make you feel emotionally drained.
-It might bring up lots of difficult feelings, which can make handling practical tasks harder.
-There are ways you can support yourself and get help for these feelings.
-For example:
+It might bring up lots of difficult feelings.
+This can make handling practical tasks harder.

 • Keep a diary.
 Try noting down your moods and feelings, as well as keeping a note of your hoarding.
-This could help you spot patterns in what triggers your hoarding behaviours, and the reasons behind difficult feelings.
+This could help you spot patterns in what triggers your hoarding behaviours.
+And the reasons behind difficult feelings.

 It's a big step to recognise that you might have a hoarding problem and need some help.
 Even if you're finding it hard, knowing you're working towards change is something to be proud of.